 NEOs may be granted PSUs under the LTIP or the CSUP as part of the Corporation's annual equity grant.
 The vesting of such awards requires the achievement of specified performance-based conditions over a specified time period, as determined by the Compensation Committee in its discretion.
 PSUs granted by the Corporation generally vest at the end of a three-year performance period subject to pre-determined performance criteria.
 Each vested PSU entitles the holder to receive one SVS on the applicable release date.
 The payout value of the award is based on the number of PSUs that vest (which ranges from 0% to 200% of the target amount granted) and the market price of the SVS at the time of release.
 The Corporation has the right under the CSUP to settle the PSUs in either cash or SVS.
-Under the LTIP, the Corporation may, at the time of grant, authorize grantees to settle PSUs either in cash or in SVS.
 Absent such permitted election, grants under the LTIP will be settled in SVS.
-If the Corporation has authorized a settlement in SVS or cash, the holder can choose which of these it receives.
+If the Corporation has authorized a settlement in SVS or cash, the holder can choose which of these the holder receives.
 See Compensation of Named Executive Officers - Equity Compensation Plans.